open/close all folders

 - In "Just for Sidekicks", Spike pet-sits for all the mane six.
 He's mainly interested in the gems he received as payment, and he spends the bare minimum of time actually watching the pets.
 This comes back to bite him when one of the pets, Angel Bunny, resents being ignored and runs away; Spike is run through the wringer trying to get Angel back.

-- An episode of the My Little Pony cartoon from the '80s, The Ice Cream Wars, has the First Tooth ponies begrudgingly babysitting the two sets of Newborn Twins.
+- An episode of My Little Pony 'n Friends, The Ice Cream Wars, has the First Tooth ponies begrudgingly babysitting the two sets of Newborn Twins.
 They even sing about it!

 - The plot point of the Adventures from the Book of Virtues episode "Selflessness", in which Annie was forced to babysit her toddler cousins, skipping a trip of hers.